esdalmaijer/Save_PyGame_Sound/README.md

 ==============================

-**TL;DR: Could not find easy way to make sound files out of NumPy arrays, so here's an example script.**
+**TL;DR: Could not find easy way to make sound files out of NumPy arrays, so here are example scripts.**

 Sometimes I use PyGame's [Surface class](http://pygame.org/docs/ref/surface.html) and [image module](http://pygame.org/docs/ref/image.html) to create and save images.
 This works brilliantly if you need to